-But what can you do to effectively capitalise on this opportunity?
+What can you do to effectively capitalise on this opportunity?
 First and foremost – plan!
-We’ve collated some of our top considerations in order to effectively plan for peak and secure your store.
+We’ve collated our top considerations to help you plan for peak and secure your store.
 Putting these provisions in place, your website will be able to deal with increased traffic and conversions while still offering your customers an enjoyable shopping experience.

 What is Black Friday?